vippsas/vipps-recurring-api/vipps-recurring-api.md

 Vipps does not offer any form of Agreement management, as this may be quite complex operations, like changing subscription types, temporary address change, etc.
-The URL is opened in a webview in the Vipps app.
+The URL is opened in the standard web browser.

 The `merchantAgreementUrl` is just a normal link to a page where the customer can log in and manage the agreement.
 We strongly recommend to use